 I run one piece of string the length of my greenhouse from the ceiling.
 I then tie all of my vertical strings onto this and drop them to the floor.

 I use a singular cane per cucumber.
 I sometimes grow my cucumbers in grow bags, so I just pop the cane a couple of centimetres into the soil.

 This is to hold it in place, all of the strength from this structure comes from the cross beams.

 So I have a bamboo cane for each plant, each of these canes just about touches the roof of my greenhouse (roughly six-foot-high).

-This leads to a very strong structure that is cheap, quick to build and more than strong enough to take cucumber laden plants with ease.
+This leads to a very strong structure that is cheap, quick to build and more than strong enough to take cucumber-laden plants easily.

-It is important you don’t tie this too tight as it can restrict the growth of the plant.
-They can also rub and cause a scab where disease can get into your plant.
+It is important you don’t tie this too tight as it can restrict the plant’s growth.